sverweij/dependency-cruiser/doc/options-reference.md

 > Only in the second step it allows files matching its pattern to be visited
 > (but not followed any further).
 >
-> This means dependency-cruise _will_ encounter files matching `doNotFollow`
+> This means dependency-cruiser _will_ encounter files matching `doNotFollow`
 > but only when they are dependencies of other modules.
 This a.o. prevents unexpected
 > behaviour where specifying node modules as `doNotFollow` pattern would still
 > traverse all node_modules when the node_modules were part of the arguments
-> e.g. in `depcruise --do-not-follow node_modules --validate -- src test node_modules`
+> e.g. in `dependency-cruiser --do-not-follow node_modules --config -- src test node_modules`
-> or, more subtly with `depcruise --don-not-follow node_modules -- validate -- .`.
+> or, more subtly with `dependency-cruiser --don-not-follow node_modules --config -- .`.

 ### `includeOnly`: only include modules satisfying a pattern